Living in Nantwich

 Historic Cheshire salt town with black-and-white buildings, cheese heritage, and battle reenactment.
 Located in North West, Nantwich has a population of approximately 19,218 residents, making it a compact town by UK standards.
 The primary postcode area is CW5.

 Nantwich sits within North West and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £274k that is 2% below the North West average of £280k.
+The local property market is at the entry-level end of the spectrum, with a median price of £240k that is 17% below the North West average of £289k.
 The area has a very low crime rate compared to similar areas.

 Key facts about Nantwich